aaronke/Practice-Makes-Perfect/Other-Notes/Google-Tech-Interview-Prep-Session-Summary.md

 ### General Take Home Ideas:
 1. Think interview as a back-and-forth discussion, but not question-and-answer session.
 Therefore, alway make sure Interviewer is on the same page with you.
 In another word, please think loud and over-communicate is better than no communication.

-2. Interviewer cares how candidate analyzes problem. how quickly condidate learn and  how effectively condidate communicate with others.
+2. Interviewer cares how candidate analyzes problem, how quickly condidate learn and how effectively condidate communicate with others.
 Specifically, when it comes to algorithm issues, they would see if interviewees divide the problem in a logical way or if they set properate prioritier when facing multiple sub-problems.
 During the process, they would also consider about whether you are person pleasant to work with.

 3. Don't be frustrated, "bombed" an interview but still can get hired.
 You might not finish the question, but it's fine also.